U.S. banks gain from Washington policy changes but trade worries loom

 “With the tariffs, there’s this element of uncertainty and people aren’t anxious to take loans at a time when there’s uncertainty,” said JJ Kinahan, chief market strategist at TD Ameritrade in Chicago.

-Shares of large bank stocks were down 0.8 percent at midday, as measured by the S&P 500 Banks index .SBXBK after JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N) and Wells Fargo & Co (WFC.N) reported second-quarter results.
+Shares of large bank stocks were down 0.7 percent at 1:30 p.m.
+ET, as measured by the S&P 500 Banks index .SPXBK after JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N) and Wells Fargo & Co (WFC.N) reported second-quarter results.

 Citigroup’s loan growth said little about the U.S. economy because it came largely from corporations looking for international trade loans and working capital financing as well as from private banking clients in Asia, Chief Financial Officer John Gerspach told reporters.